enthought/apptools/docs/source/traits-cereal/traits-cereal.rst

         Parameters:

-        obj_uuid : uuid.UUID
+        obj_key : Either(Str, uuid.UUID)
-            The UUID of the object that this Blob represents.
+            The UUID or key-string of the object that this Blob represents.

         class_name : str
             The fully qualified class name of the object that this Blob